-Can the Mahathir regime be trusted to follow the rule of law or respect the independence of Malaysian courts?
+Can Mahathir’s coalition be trusted to follow the rule of law or respect the independence of Malaysian courts?
 Is a fair hearing in Malaysia possible with respect to Mr. Low, or anyone else purportedly connected to 1MDB or the Malaysian opposition?

-Actions like this make it increasingly clear that there is no jurisdiction where the issues in this case can be subject to a fair hearing, thanks to a global media circus fuelled by politically motivated parties whose aim is to convict Mr. Low in the public arena.
+It is increasingly clear that there is no jurisdiction where the issues in this case can be subject to a fair hearing, thanks to a global media circus fueled by politically motivated parties whose aim is to convict Mr. Low in the public arena.
 We set out some detail below:

 Curbing judicial independence and purging political opponents / allies: